-Fineran Way Street Naming
+Fineran Way Dedication

-April 28th: The Township Committee introduces a student survey to select a new street name in Short Hills via a Board of Education correspondence to all Millburn/Short Hills students.
+April 28th 2017: The Township Committee introduces a student survey to select a new street name in Short Hills via a Board of Education correspondence to all Millburn/Short Hills students.

-Early May - Troop 17 Scouts pro-actively mobilizes to solicit votes for Scoutmaster Fineran Way.
+Early May 2017: Troop 17 Scouts pro-actively mobilizes to solicit votes for Scoutmaster Fineran Way.

-May 5th: A second email correspondence reminding the students of the voting submissions process and deadline is forwarded from the School Superintendent, Dr. Burton.
+May 5th 2017: A second email correspondence reminding the students of the voting submissions process and deadline is forwarded from the School Superintendent, Dr. Burton.

-End of June: Troop 17 is notified by School Superintendent, Dr. Burton that Scoutmaster Fineran Way had secured a majority vote of 56% and will be submitted as street selection winner.
+End of June 2017: Troop 17 is notified by School Superintendent, Dr. Burton that Scoutmaster Fineran Way had secured a majority vote of 56% and will be submitted as street selection winner.
 Three Scouts were requested to present why Mr. Fineran deserve such an honor at an upcoming Township Meeting.

-August 15th: Eagle Scout Brian Cariddi, Eagle Scout Jamie Serruto and Life Scout Ryan Cannon address the Township Committee with a three to five-minute speech each explaining why Mr. Fineran deserved such an honor.
+August 15th 2017: Eagle Scout Brian Cariddi, Eagle Scout Jamie Serruto and Life Scout Ryan Cannon address the Township Committee with a three to five-minute speech each explaining why Mr. Fineran deserved such an honor.
 Mrs. Fineran in attendance.

-October 17th: A consensus was taken by Township Committee not to proceed with Scoutmaster Fineran Way citing it was not GPS friendly.
+October 17th 2017: A consensus was taken by Township Committee not to proceed with Scoutmaster Fineran Way citing it was not GPS friendly.
 To the Troop’s discontent, the Township Committee introduces their own personal submissions and vote on Commerce Way.

-“Fineran Way with a Scoutmaster Ken Fineran honorarium sign below” as the new street name for the portion of road behind the Short Hills Mall Currently Canoe Brook Road.
+January 16th 2018: The Millburn Township Committee voted by roll call to approve “Fineran Way with a Scoutmaster Ken Fineran honorarium sign below” as the new street name for the portion of the road behind the Short Hills Mall Currently Canoe Brook Road.
 The committee will begin the ordinance process and move towards first and second readings which will finalize the street dedication.
-Post-vote, Senior Patrol Leader Jamie Serruto addressed the Committee regarding the troop’s gratitude and the significant takeaways which this project has provided for the scouts and the community.
+Post-vote, Senior Patrol Leader Jamie Serruto addressed the Committee regarding the troop’s gratitude and the significant takeaways which this project has provided for the Scouts and the community.

 February 6th 2018: The Millburn Township Committee passed Fineran Way at First Reading.

 April 25th 2018: Millburn Mayor Cheryl Burstein and Business Administrator Alex McDonald met with SPL Jamie Serruto, ASPL Ryan Cannon, and Scoutmaster Dan Cannon at Millburn Town Hall to review logistics for the official Sunday May 20th Street Dedication.
 The group confirmed the date, time, location, and agenda as well as review proofs of the new signs and posts.
 Millburn Township has committed to work with Troop 17 in providing ceremonial resources and closing Fineran Way for the event.
-The meeting adjourned and both parties looked forward to reconvene at Fineran Way on May 20th.
+The meeting adjourned and both parties looked forward to reconvening at Fineran Way on May 20th.

 - May 20, 2018 Fineran Way Street Dedication Press Release